islamelgendy/Replication-package-stubborn-mutants/README.md

 To replicate the results, follow these steps:

 1. **Install Dependencies**
-   Ensure you have Python and necessary libraries installed.
+   Ensure you have Python and the necessary libraries installed.
 You can install the dependencies using:
    ```bash
    pip install -r requirements.txt
    ```